 Cheryl Smith, with Dayton Children’s Hospital, wants to see change and empathizes with those who felt the need start chanting “Do something!” when Governor DeWine took the stage.

 “I thought that was correct because a lot of people live in different areas where they’re losing people every day to senseless crimes and nothing’s being done about it.
-So I understand where they’re coming from, because something does need to be done about it,” she said.Grab the FREE WDTN News App for iPhone or Android.
+So I understand where they’re coming from, because something does need to be done about it,” she said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.